reeceawalsh/reeceawalsh/README.md

 - :telescope: MSc Computer Science Student at Newcastle University.

-- :seedling: Interested in Java and ReactJs.
+- :seedling: Interested in threejs.

 - :zap: In my free time, I solve problems on LeetCode and CodeWars.